JuliaGenAI/RAGTools.jl/docs/src/index.md

 ## Features

-RAGTools.jl offers a rich set of features for building production-ready RAG applications:
+RAG.jl offers a rich set of features for building production-ready RAG applications:

 1. **Simple One-Line RAG**
 - Quick setup with `build_index` and `airag` functions